 4. Instead of finding the best time to be affectionate with a husband, with the two cats, that matter is also covered.
 Sister will sleep on my lap as long as I let her; she will walk past my hand repeatedly and effectively pet herself on my hand.
 She wants me to touch her or pet her, it seems, almost all the time.

 Norie on the other hand wants affection when she asks for it.
 She will jump up on my lap and allow me to pet her but just so long and never on her belly!
 When I see her tail flashing back and forth and her eyes start tracking my hand, I decide she is telling me to stop, and stop now!
 (In her defense she is one of those cats who gets over stimulated sometimes.)
-Sometimes if she doesn’t want me to pet her she will gently but firmly push my hand down.
+Sometimes if she doesn’t want me to pet her she will gently but firmly push my hand down with her paw.
 I learned to obey her signal!
 Some husbands are just not affectionate at all.
 At least I have a balance between these two.

 5. I never had a super-hairy husband but I have heard tales of bathtub or shower drains clogging from women who did.
 Well, I have one cat with with a thick rich black, coat that never ceases to shed, even after brushing it.
 So I have black hairs on blankets, couch, in the air and sometimes in food.
 Sister having white legs, causes a problem when I wear something black.
 (You’d think I would only pick up Norie when wearing something black and Sister when wearing something white, but it just doesn’t work out that way.)

 6. I really don’t have anyone around to argue with or disagree with except these two.
 They have their own little spats.
-Norie wants to play “I’m not touching you” and then sneaks a paw to Sister’s face, which has been looking down at Norie with disdain.
+Norie wants to play “I’m not touching you” and then sneaks a paw to Sister’s face, who has been looking down at Norie with disdain.
 That’s when the tiff ends quickly as Sister tears into Norie like she is going to kill her but in seconds, stops and runs off!
 In all honesty Sister will stalk Norie in the mornings when she feels most frisky.
 Norie will stalk Sister anytime.